 The ExTAG WG01 Convenor formally assigns a development request for a new or revised blank ExTR document to an ExTL/ExCB as follows:

-New blank ExTR document requests
+New or Revised blank ExTR document requests

 The requesting ExTL/ExCB will be asked if they are prepared to develop the new blank ExTR document within a determined timeframe.

-If the requesting ExTL/ExCB is not prepared to develop the new blank ExTR document, the ExTAG WG01 Convenor immediately starts a consultation among other member ExTLs/ExCBs to seek a body willing to develop the new blank ExTR document.
+If the requesting ExTL/ExCB is not prepared to develop the new blank or revised ExTR document, the ExTAG WG01 Convenor immediately seek a body willing to develop the new blank ExTR document.

-Should the consultation made by the ExTAG WG01 Convenor with other member ExTLs/ExCBs lead to a no-offer, the new blank ExTR document will be developed by ExTAG WG01.
+Should the consultation made by the ExTAG WG01 Convenor with other member bodieslead to a no-offer, the new blank ExTR document will be developed by ExTAG WG01.

-Revised blank ExTR document requests

-The original ExTL/ExCB that developed the existing blank ExTR document will be asked if they are prepared to develop the revised blank ExTR document within a determined timeframe.

-If the original ExTL/ExCB that developed the existing blank ExTR document is not prepared to develop the revised blank ExTR document, the ExTAG WG01 Convenor will ask the requesting ExTL/ExCB if they are prepared to develop the revised blank ExTR document within a determined timeframe.

-If the requesting ExTL/ExCB is not prepared to develop the revised blank ExTR document, the ExTAG WG01 Convenor immediately starts a consultation among other member ExTLs/ExCBs to seek a body willing to develop the revised blank ExTR document.

-Should the consultation made by the ExTAG WG01 Convenor with other member ExTLs/ExCBs lead to a no-offer, the revised blank ExTR document will be developed by ExTAG WG01.

 Development of new or revised blank ExTR documents

 General rules and formatting requirements